fengqingthu/Climate-GPT/README.md

-# ClimateGPT
+# Climate-GPT

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a chatbot that raises awareness of climate change in a nuanced way, implemented by Qing Feng (Mediums '23) as part of the Harvard GSD MDes Open Project.
-This app is built on top of the [OpenAI APIs](https://beta.openai.com/docs/quickstart).
+Climate-GPT is a chatbot that raises awareness of climate change in a nuanced way, serving all types of mass-customized mediums.
+Implemented by Qing Feng (Harvard GSD Mediums '23), this app is part of his MDes Open Project.
+Climate-GPT is built on top of [OpenAI APIs](https://beta.openai.com/docs/quickstart) for the chat, image generation, and voice transcription endpoints, and [Eleven Labs APIs](https://docs.elevenlabs.io/quickstart) for sythesized speeches.

 You can follow the instructions below to get set up.

-You can check out a [WIP deployment](https://fengqing.pythonanywhere.com/) here, which may be sporadically down due to restricted budget and OpenAI's rate limit.
-ClimateGPT leverages OpenAI's official model, which is unfortunately not as smart as ChatGPT's.
+Also, [check out our deployment here](https://www.climate-gpt.com).
+ClimateGPT leverages OpenAI's GPT-3.5 model.

 ## Setup